Boar's Head plant linked to deadly outbreak broke food safety rules dozens of times, records show

 Inspections at the plant have been suspended and it will remain closed “until the establishment is able to demonstrate it can produce safe product,” U.S. Agriculture Department officials said in a statement Thursday.
 Boar's Head officials halted production at the Jarratt, Virginia, plant in late July.

-The plant has been linked to the deaths of at least nine people—including 88-year-old Gunter Morganstein, a hair stylist from Newport News—and hospitalizations of about 50 others in 18 states.
+The plant has been linked to the deaths of at least nine people and hospitalizations of about 50 others in 18 states.
 All were sickened with listeria after eating Boar's Head Provisions Co.
 Inc. deli meats.
 The company recalled more than 7 million pounds of products last month after tests confirmed that listeria bacteria in Boar's Head products were making people sick.

-Watch: Norfolk's Perfectly Frank hot dog eatery leans on other menu items in wake of Boar's Head recall

 Between Aug.
 1, 2023, and Aug.
 2, 2024, inspectors found “heavy discolored meat buildup" and “meat overspray on walls and large pieces of meat on the floor.”
 They also documented flies “going in and out” of pickle vats and “black patches of mold” on a ceiling.
 One inspector detailed blood puddled on the floor and “a rancid smell in the cooler.”
 Plant staff were repeatedly notified that they had failed to meet requirements, the documents showed.